 What Makes It Different from Other Diets?

-The major difference between the 1000 calorie meal plan and other diets is the extreme calorie restriction.
-You’re not counting carbs or avoiding fats; instead, you’re focusing on reducing your overall intake.
 Other diets may have a more lenient calorie limit or emphasize particular food groups (like the keto or paleo diet), but with this plan, the only rule is to stick to 1000 calories.

 While this type of plan offers fast results, it’s crucial to remember that it’s a short-term strategy.
 Unlike diets that focus on lifestyle changes for the long run, the 1000 calorie plan should only be followed for 7-14 days before transitioning to a more sustainable eating plan.